mojomojo1/bootkon/docs/labs/4_ml.md

 Here you can can see that a model in the Vertex AI Model Registry is made up from a **Container image** as well as a **Model artifact location**.
 When you deploy a model, Vertex AI simply starts the container and points it to the artifact location.

-The model has already been deployed to an endpoint.
-Let's have a look at them:
+### Endpoint for Predictions

+The endpoint is created in a parallel branch in the pipeline you just ran.
+You can deploy models to an endpoint through the model registry.

 1. Click <walkthrough-spotlight-pointer locator="css(a[id$=cfctest-section-nav-item-ai-platform-online-prediction])">Online Prediction</walkthrough-spotlight-pointer> in the navigation menu
-2. Click <walkthrough-spotlight-pointer locator="semantic({link 'bootkon-endpoint-custom'})">bootkon-endpoint-custom</walkthrough-spotlight-pointer>
+2. Click <walkthrough-spotlight-pointer locator="semantic({link 'bootkon-endpoint'})">bootkon-endpoint</walkthrough-spotlight-pointer>

 You can see that the endpoint has one model deployed currently, and all the traffic is routed to it (traffic split is 100%).
 When scrolling down, you get live graphs as soon as predictions are coming in.

 You can also train and deploy models on Vertex in the UI only.
 Let's have a more detailed look.
 Click <walkthrough-spotlight-pointer locator="semantic({button 'Edit settings'})">Edit Settings</walkthrough-spotlight-pointer>.
 Here you can find many options for model monitoring -- why don't you try to enable prediction drift detection?

+### Vertex AI Pipelines

 Let's have a look at the Pipeline as well.